A Closer Look at the Traits for Async

 By default, though, any object that has a reference to itself is unsafe to move, because references always point to the actual memory address of whatever they refer to (see Figure 17-5).
 If you move the data structure itself, those internal references will be left pointing to the old location.
 However, that memory location is now invalid.
 For one thing, its value will not be updated when you make changes to the data structure.
 For another—more important—thing, the computer is now free to reuse that memory for other purposes!
 You could end up reading completely unrelated data later.

 Theoretically, the Rust compiler could try to update every reference to an object whenever it gets moved, but that could add a lot of performance overhead, especially if a whole web of references needs updating.
 If we could instead make sure the data structure in question doesn’t move in memory, we wouldn’t have to update any references.
-This is exactly what Rust’s borrow checker requires: in safe code, it prevents you from moving any item with an active reference to it.
+This is exactly what Rust’s borrow checker is for: in safe code, it prevents you from moving any item with an active reference to it.

-builds on that to give us the exact guarantee we need.
+Pin builds on that to give us the exact guarantee we need.
 When we pin a

-value by wrapping a pointer to that value in Pin
+value by wrapping a pointer to that value in Pin, it can no longer move.
+Thus,

-, you actually pin the SomeType
+if you have Pin<Box<SomeType>>, you actually pin the SomeType value, not

-pointer.
+the Box pointer.
 Figure 17-6 illustrates this process.

-pointer can still move around freely.
+In fact, the Box pointer can still move around freely.
 Remember: we care about

 making sure the data ultimately being referenced stays in place.
 If a pointer